openai/universe/README.rst

   action by instead submitting ``[('KeyEvent', 'ArrowUp', True), ('KeyEvent', 'ArrowUp', False)]`` for each observation.

-  In fact the agent could largely have the same effect by just submitting ``('KeyEvent', 'ArrowUp', True)`` once and then calling ``env.step([[] for ob in observation_n])`` thereafter, without ever releasing the key using ``('KeyEvent', 'ArrowUp', False)``.
+  In fact, the agent could largely have the same effect by just submitting ``('KeyEvent', 'ArrowUp', True)`` once and then calling ``env.step([[] for ob in observation_n])`` thereafter, without ever releasing the key using ``('KeyEvent', 'ArrowUp', False)``.
 The